 Any emails sent to us are recorded and forwarded to the relevant section.
 The sender’s email address will remain visible to all staff tasked with dealing with the query.
 Please be aware that it is the sender’s responsibility to ensure that the content of their emails is within the bounds of the law.
 Unsolicited material of a criminal nature will be reported to the relevant authorities and blocked.

 Sometimes we need your consent to use your personal information.
 With direct marketing for example, we need your consent to make you aware of products and services, which may be of interest to you.
 We may do this by phone, post, email, text or through other digital media.
 You can decide how much direct marketing you want to accept when you fill in a contact form on our website or updating your data and giving your approvals on data update page.
 If we ever contact you to get your feedback on ways to improve our products and services, you have the choice to opt out.
 Before you give your consent, we tell you what information we collect and what we use it for.
-You can remove your consent at any time by contacting us or update your consents on this page.
+You can remove your consent at any time by contacting us.

 We use information about you to: